Prince Albert of Saxe-Coburg and Gotha: Legacy

-The Queen's grief was overwhelming, and the tepid feelings the public had previously for Albert were replaced by sympathy.
-The widowed Victoria never recovered from Albert's death; she entered into a deep state of mourning and wore black for the rest of her life.
-Albert's rooms in all his houses were kept as they had been, even with hot water brought in the morning and linen and towels changed daily.
-Such practices were not uncommon in the houses of the very rich.
-Victoria withdrew from public life and her seclusion eroded some of Albert's work in attempting to re-model the monarchy as a national institution setting a moral, if not political, example.
+After Albert's death, Victoria withdrew from public life and her seclusion eroded some of Albert's work in attempting to remodel the monarchy as a national institution by setting a moral, if not political, example.
 Albert is credited with introducing the principle that the British royal family should remain above politics.
-Before his marriage to Victoria, she supported the Whigs; for example, early in her reign Victoria managed to thwart the formation of a Tory government by Sir Robert Peel by refusing to accept substitutions which Peel wanted to make among her ladies-in-waiting.
+Before his marriage to Victoria, she supported the Whigs.
+For example, early in her reign, Victoria had managed to thwart the formation of a Tory government by Sir Robert Peel by refusing to accept substitutions that Peel wanted to make among her ladies-in-waiting.

-Albert's body was temporarily entombed in St George's Chapel, Windsor Castle.
-A year after his death his remains were deposited at the Royal Mausoleum, Frogmore, which remained incomplete until 1871.
-The sarcophagus, in which both he and the Queen were eventually laid, was carved from the largest block of granite that had ever been quarried in Britain.
-Despite Albert's request that no effigies of him should be raised, many public monuments were erected all over the country and across the British Empire.
+Despite Albert's request for no effigies of him to be raised, many public monuments were erected all over the country and across the British Empire.
 The most notable are the Royal Albert Hall and the Albert Memorial in London.
 The plethora of memorials erected to Albert became so great that Charles Dickens told a friend that he sought an "inaccessible cave" to escape from them.